James McNally gravestone

 “McNALLY – Anna McNally, of Fox Lake, Ill., beloved wife of James, loving mother of James Jr., Andrew, Felix, and the late Robert, grandmother of six.
 Services 2 p. m.
 Tuesday, at Fox Lake funeral home.
 Interment Grant cemetery.”

-- Wife: Dorothy Marie (Klemm) McNally born December 31, 1923 in Chicago, Cook County, IL, daughter of Otto Klemm (1894-1963) and Rose (Jankovich) Klemm (1904-1977) (See section pertaining to Otto Klemm buried in the Fort Hill Cemetery) (See section pertaining to Rose (Jankovich) Klemm buried in the Fort Hill Cemetery); married James McNally in 1942 in Round Lake, Lake County, IL; Dorothy died May 6, 2003 in Burlington, Racine County, WI (See section pertaining to Dorothy Marie (Klemm) McNally buried in the Fort Hill Cemetery)
+- Wife: Dorothy Marie (Klemm) McNally born December 31, 1923 in Chicago, Cook County, IL, daughter of Otto Rudolph Klemm (1894-1963) and Rose (Jankovich) Klemm (1904-1977) (See section pertaining to Otto Rudolph Klemm buried in the Fort Hill Cemetery) (See section pertaining to Rose (Jankovich) Klemm buried in the Fort Hill Cemetery); married James McNally on October 10, 1941 in Round Lake, Lake County, IL; Dorothy died May 6, 2003 in Burlington, Racine County, WI (See section pertaining to Dorothy Marie (Klemm) McNally buried in the Fort Hill Cemetery)

 - Karen R. (McNally) (Shaver) Henderson; married (1) Dennis R. Shaver on May 22, 1965 in McHenry, McHenry County, IL, son of Harry Shaver; married (2) David Henderson (of Talladega, Alabama)